 Accomplish key business management tasks while cutting down on time-consuming editing, formatting and proofing tasks with these clever templates.

 We’ll start with something that’s absolutely essential.
-Outlining your goals and how you’ll achieve them is essential for new and established businesses alike.
+Outlining your goals and how you’ll achieve them is essential for both new and established businesses alike.
 There are loads of helpful business plan templates out there, including these from Start Up Loans and The Princes’ Trust.
 Before you do anything else, be sure to get your business plan written up.

 However you brand your business, Invoice Home’s invoice generator is sure to fit the bill.
 With 100s of free invoice templates to choose from, get your bookkeeping looking good with this handy tool.